Get smart about education

 - Enroll in a pre-authorized chequing plan for automatic investing.

-- Use Mackenzie One-Step Dollar Cost Averaging service for regular systematic investing.
+- Use the Mackenzie One-Step Dollar Cost Averaging service for regular systematic investing.

 Find out more

-Speak to your financial advisor about opening an RESP and investing with Mackenzie Investments.
+Speak to your financial advisor for more information about RESPs and investing with Mackenzie Investments.